In this brief tutorial, we are going to learn what is Restricted shell and how to limit user's access to the Linux system using Restricted shell.

 # mkdir /home/ostechnix/bin

 Now, we need to specify which commands the user can run.

-Here, I am going to let they user to run only “ls”, “mkdir”, and “ping” commands.
-You can assign as many as commands you wish.
+Here, I am going to let the user to run only "ls", "mkdir", and "ping" commands.
+You can assign any commands of your choice.

 To do so, run the following commands:

-Now, you understand why we created the “bin” directory.
-The users can’t run any commands except the above three commands.
+Now, you understand why we created the "bin" directory in the earlier step.
+The users can't run any commands except the above three commands.